-

 What are the main listing requirements for listing debt securities in your jurisdiction?
 What are the continuing obligations of the issuer after the listing?

-Securities that are to be traded on a regulated market and instruments that are offered to the public require a securities prospectus to be published.
-Securities of issuers which are traded are bound by customary insider rules, entailing that the issuer must immediately publish insider information relevant for the assessment of the security’s creditworthiness.
+Securities that are to be traded on a regulated market and instruments offered to the public require a securities prospectus to be published.
+Securities of issuers that are traded are subject to customary insider rules relating to debt instruments, meaning that the issuer must immediately publish insider information relevant to the assessment of the security’s creditworthiness.

 Sweden: Capital Markets